Ukrainians deal with ‘double crisis’ of war and threat of disease

-For these Ukrainians, the focus is escaping the Russian invasion bearing down on their country — not on dodging diseases like the coronavirus.
+For these Ukrainians, the focus is escaping the Russian invasion bearing down on their country — not on dodging diseases such as covid-19.

-But as more than a half-million people have fled Ukraine to neighboring countries, global health officials fear that Russia’s invasion of Ukraine will be the latest reminder of a grim lesson — that war and disease are close companions, and the humanitarian and refugee crises now unfolding in Eastern Europe will lead to long-lasting health consequences, exacerbated by the coronavirus pandemic.
+But as more than half a million people have fled Ukraine to neighboring countries, global health officials fear that Russia’s invasion of Ukraine will be the latest reminder of a grim lesson — that war and disease are close companions, and the humanitarian and refugee crises now unfolding in Eastern Europe will lead to long-lasting health consequences, exacerbated by the coronavirus pandemic.

 As Russia’s military campaign accelerates, Ukraine’s hospitals are running out of critical medical supplies as travel is increasingly choked off by the conflict.
 The country’s health workers and patients are relocating to makeshift shelters, seeking to escape explosions.
-Meanwhile, officials at the World Health Organization, United Nations, U.S. State Department and other organizations warn of rising civilian casualties and new pressures on the region’s fragile health systems.
+Meanwhile, officials at the World Health Organization, United Nations, U.S. State Department and other organizations warn of rising civilian casualties and new pressures on the region’s fragile health-care systems.

-“What we’re dealing with now in Ukraine is a double crisis,” said Máire Connolly, a global health professor at the National University of Ireland Galway who’s studied the link between conflict and disease.
-In an interview, Connolly said she was worried not just about threats from the coronavirus pandemic, but also from Ukraine’s polio outbreak, which global experts had sought to quell for months.
-She also feared the potential resurgence of tuberculosis during the current conflict.
+“What we’re dealing with now in Ukraine is a double crisis,” said Máire Connolly, a global health professor at the National University of Ireland Galway who has studied the link between conflict and disease.
+In an interview, Connolly said she was worried not just about threats from the coronavirus pandemic but also those from Ukraine’s polio outbreak, which global experts had sought to quell for months.
+She also said she fears the potential resurgence of tuberculosis during the current conflict.

 “As we’ve seen in wars over the years, viruses and bacteria are happy to exploit those situations where human beings are put under pressure,” Connolly added, citing how refugees fleeing armed conflict can end up in overcrowded conditions and without sufficient water, food and sanitation.
 “These factors increase the risk of outbreaks among a population that are already dealing with the trauma of forced displacement.”

-While covid cases in Eastern Europe have plunged in recent weeks, experts like Connolly say they’re worried that the regional conflict will trigger new spikes.
-Ukraine had some of the world’s highest rates of coronavirus late last year, and is flanked by countries with some of the lowest vaccination rates in Europe — raising the prospect that the movement of thousands if not millions of refugees could lead to surges of illness in neighboring countries.
+While covid cases in Eastern Europe have plunged in recent weeks, experts such as Connolly say they’re worried that the regional conflict will trigger new spikes.
+Ukraine experienced some of the world’s highest rates of coronavirus late last year, and is flanked by countries with some of the lowest vaccination rates in Europe — raising the prospect that the movement of thousands if not millions of refugees could lead to surges of illness in neighboring countries.

 “I am heartbroken and gravely concerned for the health of the people in Ukraine in the escalating crisis,” Tedros Adhanom Ghebreyesus, director general of the WHO, said in a statement as the conflict began last week.
 The WHO leader also shared a video on Twitter of newborns in Ukraine being cared for in a makeshift bomb shelter, calling the images “beyond heartbreaking.”
 On Sunday, he warned that Ukraine is now dealing with a dangerous shortage of oxygen supplies needed to treat covid and other conditions.